-Tonalá, the hot land of the Isthmus-Coast region brings its flavors of the sea such as antojitos, toasted turulas made with dried shrimp, the piguas in broth, the fish wrapped in a leaf of Holy grass, sweets made with fruits of their lands and some loaves like the marquesote.
+Tonalá, the hot land of the Isthmus-Coast region brings its flavors of the sea such as antojitos, toasted turulas made with dried shrimp, the piguas in broth, the fish wrapped in a leaf of Holy grass, sweets made with fruits of their lands, and some loaves like the marquesote.
 It is a municipality that has a lot of flavors.

-The lands around Tonalá contemplate great plains that are propitious for grasslands, of which one of the main economic branches derives and by the same they are characteristic the milk products of great quality, like the quesillo, the cream cheese, cheese double cream, dry cheese (aged and grated to sprinkle toast and empanadas), cut cheese and the same cream that are included in the diet of the tonaltecos and are always present at the table.
+The lands around Tonalá contemplate great plains that are propitious for grasslands, from which one of the main economic branches derives and by the same, they are characteristic the milk products of great quality, like the quesillo, the cream cheese, cheese double cream, dry cheese (aged and grated to sprinkle toast and empanadas), cut cheese and the same cream that are included in the diet of the tonaltecos and are always present at the table.

 The breeding of cattle makes the tonalteco accustom the meat a lot in its diet.